Sodaplayer/TheLUG/constitution.md

 USLUG will not descrimate against any student of the university.
 This would be against what the group stands for.

 ##Article IV – Meeting
-State how many meetings of the membership are to be held during the school year and when they are to be held.
+Regular meetings will be held bi-monthly during the normal school year and monthy during the summer.
+The schedule of these meetings will be decided by majority vote at the beggining of each semester.

-State procedures for calling regular and special meetings.
+To call a special meeting 2 other members must sign off on the meeting.

 ##Article V – Executive Board
 State what officers will make up the club’s Executive Board and what each officer’sduties will be.